bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 |h2| Riemannian Manifolds |h2e|

-So we now know how to find tangent vectors at each point on a smooth manifold but we still can't do anything interesting yet!
-To do that we'll have to introduce another tensor, you guess it, the metric tensor!
+Even though we now know how to find tangent vectors at each point on a smooth manifold, we still can't do anything interesting yet!
+To do that we'll have to introduce another special tensor called -- you guess it -- the metric tensor!
 In particular, the **Riemannian metric (tensor)** [1]_ is a family of inner products:

 .. math::

     g_p: T_pM \times T_pM \rightarrow \mathbb{R}, p \in M \tag{22}

-such that :math:`p \rightarrow g_p(X(p), Y(p))` for any two tangent vectors is a smooth function of :math:`p`.
+such that :math:`p \rightarrow g_p(X(p), Y(p))` for any two tangent vectors :math:`X(p), Y(p)` is a smooth function of :math:`p`.

 The implications of this is that even though each adjacent tangent space can be different (the manifold curves therefore the tangent space changes), the inner